DihelieGunathilaka/Group11-HCI/README.md

 This repository contains our team’s submission for the module PUSL 3122 - HCI, Computer Graphics, and Visualisation.
 The coursework involves developing an interactive software solution following the principles of UI/UX design and computer graphics, in response to a scenario detailed in the module brief.

-This project showcases our application of HCI principles using the Agile software development life cycle, with a focus on the Scrum methodology.
+This project showcases our application of HCI principles using the Agile and Scrum methodologies.

 ---